We have many different class styles to try, so you can find the yoga that works for you. Please reach out if you have any questions.

-Ashtanga Primary Series – A traditional practice as offered by Pattabhi Jois of Mysore, India, composed of a fixed series of postures linked by vinyasa (flowing, connecting movements).
+Ashtanga Primary Series – A traditional practice as offered by Sri K. Pattabhi Jois of Mysore, India, composed of a fixed series of postures linked by vinyasa (flowing, connecting movements).
 Designed to realign the spine, cleanse and tone the body, and cultivate focus.
 This strong class includes inversions.
-Note: Ashtanga Yoga and Moon Days.
+Note: Ashtanga and Moon Days.

 Ashtanga Fusion – A warming practice of poses to strengthen and open the body, linked by the breath.
 Based on the Ashtanga Primary Series, this class includes sun salutations, strong standing poses, and breathwork.
-A strong practice for more advanced students.

 Core, Hips & Hammies – Create space in the hip joints, lengthen and strengthen the hamstrings, and build core strength.
 A perfect class for runners, cyclists, gardeners, hikers, and office workers!
 This class offers detailed alignment instructions and uses the breath and mind to work through poses that will create space and opening in your body.
 Accessible to all levels.